meilisearch/specifications/text/0039-_formatted-field-behavior.md

 ### I. Summary

-`_formatted`  is used in conjunction with raw search results to highlight and/or crop around the query term in the attributes of the document. `_formatted` main goal is to enhance the UI and the UX by providing a nice way to catch the user's eyes on frontend side while searching.
+`_formatted` is used in conjunction with raw search results to highlight and/or crop around the query term in the attributes of the document. `_formatted` main goal is to enhance the UI and the UX by providing a nice way to catch the user's eyes on the front-end side while searching.

 ### II.
 Motivation